My mom had a long battle with Parkinson’s. After several years fighting it, she finally died two weeks ago.

 Let’s also say that your mother stayed with you for the last couple years of her life, via some sort of in-home care.
 She used your spare bedroom.

-Perhaps also—during the recent pandemic—you realized you wanted to establish a home office, if space ever allowed.
+And, let’s say you recently realized—during the pandemic, perhaps—that you’d like to establish a home office, if space ever allowed.

 Liking objects is a powerful technique…

-This is where a skilled grief counselor comes in; that counselor offers the most beneficial direction.
+This is where a skilled grief therapist comes in; that counselor offers the most beneficial direction.

 Keep in mind, there can be dangers using this method, as well.
 Sometimes, we, in mourning, become way too attached to the sum of the deceased’s objects.
 We must not become “hoarders” in this regard.
 A few items—with real sentimental value and that are truly representative of the deceased—are all that’s necessary.